 OUR COMMITMENT TO YOU

-This Privacy Policy sets out how XXXX Inc. and its affiliated companies within the XXXX Group ("XXXX", "we", "our" or "us") collect, use, disclose, process and protect any information that you give us when you use our products and services located at www.mi.com, en.miui.com, account.XXXX.com, MIUI and our Suite of applications that we offer on our mobile devices, for a list of these applications, please click here.
-Should we ask you to provide certain information by which you can be identified when using XXXX products and services, it will only be used in accordance with this Privacy Policy and/or our terms and conditions for users.
+This Privacy Policy sets out how FEIHUI Inc. and its affiliated companies within the FEIHUI ("FEIHUI", "we", "our" or "us") collect, use, disclose, process and protect any information that you give us when you use （1）FEIHUI products and services /（2）ZHIRUI/ZHIYI software and services located at www.pl-mi.com and our Suite of applications that we offer.
+Should we ask you to provide certain information by which you can be identified when using(1) FEIHUI products and services /（2）ZHIRUI/ZHIYI software and services, it will only be used in accordance with this Privacy Policy and/or our terms and conditions for users.

-The Privacy Policy is designed with you in mind, and it is important that you have a comprehensive understanding of our personal information collection and usage practices, as well as full confidence that ultimately, you have control of any personal information provided to XXXX.
+The Privacy Policy is designed with you in mind, and it is important that you have a comprehensive understanding of our personal information collection and usage practices, as well as full confidence that ultimately, you have control of any personal information provided to FEIHUI.

-In this Privacy Policy, "personal information" means information that can be used to identify an individual, either from that information alone or from that information combined with other information XXXX has access about that individual.
+In this Privacy Policy, "personal information" means information that can be used to identify an individual, either from that information alone or from that information combined with other information FEIHUI has access about that individual.
 Such personal information may include your name, address, telephone number and email address.

-By using XXXX products and services, you are deemed to have read, acknowledged and accepted all the provisions stated here in the Privacy Policy, including any changes we may make from time to time.
+By using(1) FEIHUI products and services/（2）ZHIRUI/ZHIYI software and services, you are deemed to have read, acknowledged and accepted all the provisions stated here in the Privacy Policy, including any changes we may make from time to time.
 We are committed to protecting the privacy, confidentiality and security of your personal information by complying with applicable laws, including your local data protection legislation.
 We are equally committed to ensuring that all our employees and agents uphold these obligations.

 Ultimately, what we want is the best for all our users.
-Should you have any concerns with our data handling practice as summarised in this Privacy Policy, please contact our Data Protection Officer at privacy@XXXX.com to address your specific concerns.
+Should you have any concerns with our data handling practice as summarised in this Privacy Policy, please contact our Data Protection Officer at privacy.feihui@signify.com to address your specific concerns.
 We will be happy to address them directly.

 WHAT INFORMATION IS COLLECTED AND HOW DO WE USE IT?